uc-creat/Coding-Domain/README.md

 # Coding-Domain
-All the task given are to submitted here.
+All the task given are to be submitted here.